 Organisations need to establish clear procedures and lines of authority for decisions regarding information security.
 They should have a governing body, committee, or designated people that are responsible for managing personal information to ensure its integrity, security, and accessibility.
-This body or committee shoulddefine the necessary information-security measures, and conceptualise plans to implement and maintain these measures.
+This body or committee should be he necessary information-security measures, and conceptualise plans to implement and maintain these measures.